cyevgeniy/evg.moe/content/js/own-signals/index.md

 ## What's next?

-I plan to write one more post
-which will introduce a few improvements to our current signals, stay tuned in!
+I plan to write one more post which will introduce a few improvements to our current signals, so stay tuned in!

 ## Full source